Welcome to Community Meditation

 What We're Up To

-All online sessions include a 20-minute silent meditation.
+All online sessions, except our short morning sessions, include a 20-minute silent meditation.
 New to meditation?
 Instruction is available.

 🧘